Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Outdoor Shelter

-If your cat insists on spending time outside in the snow, we highly recommend building or purchasing a shelter that you can use if it should need it.
-Several commercial brands are available, and you can even heat them with heating pads if it stays dry, adding an extra layer of warmth and comfort for your pet.
-As we mentioned earlier, while your cat might not be able to find shelter in a whiteout, even more common is that other animals looking for shelter can move in, causing a territorial dispute that might be dangerous to your cat.
+As we mentioned earlier, while your cat might not be able to find shelter in a whiteout, it’s more likely that other animals looking for shelter will move in, causing a territorial dispute that might be dangerous to your cat.

-We hope you have enjoyed this short guide, and it has helped answer your questions.
+We hope you have enjoyed this short guide and it has helped answer your questions.
 If we have helped you understand your pet better, please share our look into if cats like snow on Facebook and Twitter.

 Featured Image Credit: Konstantin Zaykov, Shutterstock